How to Lose a Double Chin: Fat, Fluid & Firming Fixes That Work

 Woman with sculpted facial contours using a gua sha tool under her chin to reduce puffiness and support lymphatic drainage.

-Quick fixes usually treat just the surface—but facial exercises work deeper.
-By targeting the muscles under your chin and jawline, these moves help firm and support your neck from the inside out.
+Quick fixes usually treat just the surface — but facial exercises work deeper.
+They help strengthen and lift the muscles that support your jawline, chin, and neck from the inside out.

-One key muscle is the Platysma, which runs from your jaw down into your chest.
-It doesn’t anchor to bone (unlike most muscles), so it's more likely to sag as we age—especially if it’s underused.
+One key muscle to strengthen is the platysma muscle that runs from your jaw down into your chest and doesn’t anchor to bone.
+That makes it prone to sagging as we age, especially if it’s underused.

-• Strengthening the Platysma and nearby muscles for better jawline definition
+• Strengthening the platysma and nearby muscles for a more defined jawline

-• Firming the skin along the front of the neck and chin
+• Firming the skin under the chin and along the neck

-• Improving posture, which naturally lifts the whole neck area
+• Improving posture, which naturally lifts the lower face

-• Boosting circulation and lymph flow to reduce puffiness and support a more contoured look
+• Boosting circulation and lymph flow for a fresher, more sculpted look

 Try these double chin & neck exercises